santigarcor/laratrust/docs/docs/8.x/usage/admin-panel.md

 By default the URL to access the panel is `/laratrust`.

-To customize the the URL and other available settings in the panel please go to the `panel` section in the `config/laratrust.php` file.
+To customize the URL and other available settings in the panel please go to the `panel` section in the `config/laratrust.php` file.

 ## How to customize the views